Ian McKellen: Since 2012: Career expansion

 In 2019, he reunited with Condon for a fourth time in the mystery thriller The Good Liar opposite Helen Mirren, who received praise for their onscreen chemistry.
 That same year, he appeared as Gus the Theatre Cat in the movie musical adaptation of Cats directed by Tom Hooper.
 The film featured performances from Jennifer Hudson, James Corden, Rebel Wilson, Idris Elba, and Judi Dench.
 The film was widely panned for its poor visual effects, editing, performances, screenplay, and was a box office disaster.
 In 2021, he played the title role in an age-blind production of Hamlet (having previously played the part in a UK and European tour in 1971), followed by the role of Firs in Chekov's The Cherry Orchard at the Theatre Royal, Windsor.
 Since November 2021, McKellen and ABBA member Björn Ulvaeus have posted Instagram videos featuring the pair knitting Christmas jumpers and other festive attire.
 In 2023, it was revealed that Ulvaeus and McKellen would be knitting stagewear for Kylie Minogue as part of her More Than Just a Residency concert residency at Voltaire at The Venetian Las Vegas.

 In 2023, he starred in the period thriller The Critic directed by Anand Tucker.
 The film is written by Patrick Marber adapted off the 2015 novel Curtain Call by Anthony Quinn.
 The film premiered at the 2023 Toronto International Film Festival.

 In April 2024, McKellen starred as John Falstaff in Player Kings (an adaptation of Shakespeare's Henry IV Parts 1 and 2) opposite Richard Coyle and Toheeb Jimoh at the Noël Coward Theatre in London's West End and received rave reviews (following runs at New Wimbledon Theatre and Manchester Opera House).
 The production was scheduled to run until 22 June before touring to Bristol, Birmingham, Norwich and Newcastle upon Tyne, however during the performance on 17 June, McKellen fell off the front of the stage during a fight scene and called for assistance; the performance was cancelled and the audience dismissed.
 He was later reported to have recovered and to be "in good spirits."
 He subsequently pulled out of the remaining West End and tour performances on medical advice.

+By early 2025, he resumed his activities with a starring role in The Christophers, a black comedy directed by Steven Soderbergh.

+The 2025 Christmas pantomime at the Pleasance Theatre, Islington, features a cameo appearance on video of McKellen as the dog Toto in The Wonderful Wizard of Oz-lington, a show derived from Wicked and The Wizard of Oz.

 McKellen is set to reprise his role as Magneto in Avengers: Doomsday (2026).
+He is also attached to return as Gandalf in the Andy Serkis directed The Hunt for Gollum (2027).